 from those who walk uprightly.

 ADONAI-Tzva’ot, blessed is the one

 who trusts in You.

 Psalms 84:10-13 – notice the verse numbering.
 In the Psalms when there is a descriptive title, this is usually verse 1 in the Hebrew Bible.
 Also notice that the Psalms, part of the Ketuvim (writings) come after the book of Hosea in the Nevi’im (Prophets).

 Now the birth of Yeshua the Messiah happened this way.
 When His mother Miriam was engaged to Joseph but before they came together, she was found to be pregnant through the Ruach ha-Kodesh.
 And Joseph her husband, being a righteous man and not wanting to disgrace her publicly, made up his mind to dismiss her secretly.
 But while he considered these things, behold, an angel of ADONAI appeared to him in a dream, saying, “Joseph son of David, do not be afraid to take Miriam as your wife, for the Child conceived in her is from the Ruach ha-Kodesh.
 She will give birth to a son; and you shall call His name Yeshua, for He will save His people from their sins.”

 Jacob, a slave of God and of the Lord Yeshua the Messiah, To the twelve tribes in the Diaspora: Shalom!
 Consider it all joy, my brethren, when you encounter various trials, knowing that the testing of your faith produces endurance.
 And let endurance have its perfect work, so that you may be perfect and complete, lacking in nothing.

 Jacob (James) 1:1-4

 There are more than 350 customer reviews on Amazon.
-Click Here to go directly to the review page.
+This link takes you directly to the review page.

 I highly recommend the Tree of Life Version as one of the best Bible translations for Messianic and Hebrew Roots believers.